10-Q 1 veev-20230731.htm 10-Q veev-20230731

 Short-term investments:

-The following table presents the fair value hierarchy for financial assets measured at fair value on a recurring basis as of January 31, 2023 (in thousands):
+The following table presents the fair value hierarchy for financial assets and liabilities measured at fair value on a recurring basis as of January 31, 2024 (in thousands):

 Level 1